chrono234/Conversor-de-moneda-en-java/README.md

 ## Instalation

 This project needs installation.
-You can download the folder and used with an editor like eclipse.
+You can download the folder and use it with an editor like eclipse.

 ## Autor ✒️